Overview & DETAILS

 Include your Call and Name.
 Add any Comments that you wish to add.

-POTA/SOTA OPERATIONS AND HIGHER POWERED HUNTERS/CHASERS:
+NOTE ABOUT POTA/SOTA OPERATIONS AND HIGHER-POWERED HUNTERS/CHASERS:

 Many of the Bumblebees have indicated that they will be operating from POTA or SOTA locations.